ajbanjara/Wireshark/CaptureSetup/WLAN.md

 Then "airport -I" shows the current channel, among other things, "airport -z" disassociates from any network, and "network -c\<chan\>" sets the channel.
 Enter just "airport" for more details.
 The command can also scan and sniff.

+Making that link is not possible in newer versions of macOS, with System Integrity Protection, unless you turn System Integrity Protection off.
+If you want to be able to use the "airport" command without typing the full path, either add /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources to your $PATH, create "/usr/local/bin" if it doesn't already exist and add the symbolic link in that directory, add a private directory for executables to your $PATH and put a symbolic link in that directory to /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport, or, if your shell supports aliases, make an alias "airport" for it.

+Some newer machines, running macOS Mojave or later, do not support remaining associated with a Wi-Fi network while running in monitor mode.
+If you try to capture in monitor mode, without disassociating from your Wi-Fi network first, the adapter won't go into monitor mode, and no traffic will be captured.
+You must disassociate from your network first; this can be done with Option+click on the Wi-Fi item in the menu bar, or by running

+    /System/Library/PrivateFrameworks/Apple80211.framework/Versions/A/Resources/airport -z

+from the command line.

-If you use a Prism II chipset PCMCIA card in a Powerbook, or use another wireless card which is supported appropriately by [the wireless sourceforge drivers](http://wirelessdriver.sourceforge.net/), you may be able to use software such as [KisMAC](http://kismac.binaervarianz.de/) to dump to file full frames captured in passive mode.
+If you use a Prism II chipset PCMCIA card in a Powerbook, or use another wireless card which is supported appropriately by [the wireless sourceforge drivers] (http://wirelessdriver.sourceforge.net/), you may be able to use software such as [KisMAC](http://kismac.binaervarianz.de/) to dump to file full frames captured in passive mode.
 Since Wireshark allows review of dumps you could then run them through the Wireshark analyzer.
 I don't have enough knowledge to tell how/if it is possible to point Wireshark to such a PCMCIA card, or to get it to watch a growing dump file, to allow live analysis but I think it's a plausible project. (if you manage it then remember to write it up here\!)

 ### Windows